Edmílson: Barcelona

 In July 2004, Edmílson signed with FC Barcelona for a reported €10 million.
 He made his La Liga debut on 19 September in a 1–1 away draw against Atlético Madrid, and finished his debut campaign with only six matches as the Catalans won the national championship; on 3 October, after having come on as a substitute for Samuel Eto'o during a home fixture against CD Numancia, he himself had to be substituted after only five minutes on the pitch, going on to be sidelined for several months due to injury.

 Edmílson recovered fully for 2005–06, collecting 41 appearances across all competitions, and playing an important part in Frank Rijkaard's team as they won the league and the season's UEFA Champions League.
 In the latter competition, he appeared in nine matches – six complete – including the first half of the final against Arsenal.

-After a poor 2007–08 campaign, both individually and collectively, and following the departure of he club's manager Rijkaard, 32-year-old Edmílson left Barcelona as his contract was not renewed.
+After a poor 2007–08 campaign, both individually and collectively, and following the departure of the club's manager Rijkaard, 32-year-old Edmílson left Barcelona as his contract was not renewed.